Open Data Hub logo

 Problem

-The user might have run out of storage space on their notebook server.
+The user might have run out of storage space on their workbench.

 Diagnosis

-1. Log in to Jupyter and start the notebook server that belongs to the user having problems.
-If the notebook server does not start, follow these steps to check whether the user has run out of storage space:
+1. Log in to Jupyter and start the workbench that belongs to the user having problems.
+If the workbench does not start, follow these steps to check whether the user has run out of storage space:

 1. Log in to the OpenShift Container Platform web console.